bpmn-os/bpmn-js-subprocess-importer/README.md

 # bpmn-js SubProcess Importer

-This [bpmn-js](https://github.com/bpmn-io/bpmn-js) extension adds a *"Import into empty subprocess"* menu item into the popup menu of collapsed and empty subprocesses.
+This [bpmn-js](https://github.com/bpmn-io/bpmn-js) extension adds an *"Import into empty subprocess"* menu item into the popup menu of collapsed and empty subprocesses.
 This menu item allows to populate the subprocess with contents loaded from an external BPMN model file.

 ![bpmn-js subprocess importer in action](./demo.gif)